Changing your child’s name

 If you are considering changing your child’s surname to that of your new partner, is the relationship stable enough to consider changing your child’s surname?
 How would your child feel if the relationship ended?

-How do I change a child’s name?
+How do I change my child’s name?

-There are four ways to change a child’s name:
+There are four ways to change a child’s name.

 - Informally changing the name